Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 - Easier rework and scrap handling.

-- Huge OEM and aftermarket scale.
+- Massive OEM and aftermarket scale.

 Why carbon ceramic costs more